zubinchopra/portaldocs/portal-sdk/generated/top-extensions-performance.md

 <a name="performance-assessing-blade-performance"></a>
 ## Assessing blade performance

 There are two methods that are used to assess the performance of an extension.

-1. Visit the PowerBi dashboard that is located at [http://aka.ms/portalfx/dashboard/extensionperf](http://aka.ms/portalfx/dashboard/extensionperf).

-1. Run local Kusto queries to determine the numbers that are associated with extension performance.
+The PowerBi dashboard that is located at [http://aka.ms/portalfx/dashboard/extensionperf](http://aka.ms/portalfx/dashboard/extensionperf) measures blade, part, and extension performance, or you may run local Kusto queries to determine the numbers that are associated with extension performance.

 The PowerBi dashboard is maintained on a regular basis by the Fx team.
 If you choose to run local queries, make sure that you use the Fx provided Kusto functions to calculate the assessment.